 Remaining with food retail distribution, Ocado has managed to post a second year of profits, up 65% year-on-year to £11.9 million, no doubt giving speculators even more reason to believe that the Amazon interest might turn into something more substantial.

-Last night’s results to choose US presidential candidates dealt Republican Donald Trump a blow, as the chances of him becoming the next president fell from 22% down to 12% on the IG binary.
-Although Hillary Clinton had to share the votes in Iowa’s Democratic voting, IG’s US presidential binary still gives her a 55% chance of becoming the first female US president.
+Last night’s results to choose US presidential candidates dealt Republican Donald Trump a blow, as the chances of him becoming the next president fell from 22% down to 12% on the IG digital 100s binary.
+Although Hillary Clinton had to share the votes in Iowa’s Democratic voting, IG’s US presidential digital 100 still gives her a 55% chance of becoming the first female US president.

 The big name US corporate blue chips continue to fire out fourth-quarter updates and today is the turn of Pfizer, Yahoo, Dow Chemical Co and Exxon Mobil among others.
 Interestingly in this reporting season, 78% of S&P 500 companies that have posted fourth-quarter figures have seen better-than-expected earnings per share, however only 48% have posted better-than-expected sales.